nicolas-E1/OfficeAttendance/README.md

    make up
    ```

-   Alternativally, you can use this run the migratinos
+   Alternatively, you can use this run the migrations
     ```bash
    make migrations
    ```